Learning Part Segmentation through Unsupervised Domain Adaptation from Synthetic Vehicles: The UDA-Part Dataset

-\textbf{(3) Annotate the parts on 3D CAD models.} We adopt the Blender~\cite{blender} plugin built by Kim et al.~\cite{kim2021learn} to perform per-mesh part labeling on the 3D CAD models.
+\textbf{(3) Annotate parts on 3D CAD models.} We adopt the Blender~\cite{blender} plugin built by Kim et al.~\cite{kim2022learn} to perform per-mesh part labeling on the 3D CAD models.
 The plugin allows the user to assign a label to a group of selected meshes and save the results to a JSON file.
-We also add some support functions to the plugin, such as ``show/hide selected from json'', or ``colorize parts from json''.
-A screenshot of the software interface is shown in the supplementary.
-The plugin is also available in our public code base.
+We include a quality control step to ensure each surface mesh is assigned one and only one part label.
+Annotating all CAD models in UDA-Part takes roughly $300$ working hours.

 \textbf{(4) Render synthetic images with part annotations.} We use Blender~\cite{blender} as our renderer to generate the synthetic images with part segmentation ground-truth.
-Following previous work~\cite{prakash2019structured,tremblay2018training}, we randomize the render parameters, including lighting, background, object texture, and viewpoint, to enable nuisance factor control and facilitate domain generalization.
+Following previous work~\cite{prakash2019structured,tremblay2018training}, we randomize the render parameters (e.g., viewpoint, lighting, object texture, etc.) to enable nuisance factor control and facilitate domain generalization.
 We generate $8000$ synthetic images with resolution $2048\times 1024$ for each 3D CAD model and split the training and test set with a ratio of $3:1$, resulting in a total of $126000$ images for training and $42000$ for testing.
-Example images with segmentation ground-truth are shown in the left panel of Figure~\ref{fig:overview}.

-\textbf{(5) Annotate the parts on real test images.} We manually label part segmentations on $200$ real vehicle images ($40$ images per category) for evaluation purposes.
-The images are selected from PASCAL3D+ dataset~\cite{xiang2014beyond} to contain high-resolution and non-occluded objects from various subtypes and evenly distributed viewpoints.
-We use the VGG Image Annotator (VIA)~\cite{dutta2019vgg} to label the parts on the images.
-Example real images with annotation results are shown in the right panel of Figure~\ref{fig:overview}.
-A screenshot of the annotator interface is also included in the supplementary.
+\textbf{(5) Annotate parts on real test images.} We manually label part segmentations on $200$ real vehicle images ($40$ images per category) for testing.
+The images are selected from PASCAL3D+ dataset~\cite{xiang2014beyond} to contain objects with different subtypes and evenly distributed viewpoints.
+We use the VGG Image Annotator (VIA)~\cite{dutta2019vgg} to label the parts on the images, which takes about $150$ working hours.